NoriSte/reactjsday-2019-testing-course/book/jest-101/testing-async-code.md

 Watch Usage: Press w to show more.
 ```

-the above test will pass making no assertions at all, because Jest does not know that has to wait for the _callback_ passed to `getData` to be called
+the above test will pass making no assertions at all, because Jest does not know that has to wait for the _callback_ passed to `getData` to be called.

-to overcome this we can declare that we use the `done` argument passed by Jest to our function
-this will tell Jest to wait until we call `done` explicitly
+To overcome this we can declare that we use the `done` argument passed by Jest to our function.
+This will tell Jest to wait until we call `done` explicitly

 ```js
 test("using callbacks in jest", done => {